EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 #### Configure simple-oidc-client-php

 Now that you have everything you need, you can configure your login settings.
-Go to your terminal and open `config.php` with your favorite text editor.
+Go to your terminal and open `config.php` with your favourite text editor.

 Example: